mixxxdj/manual/source/chapters/user_interface.rst

 * This mode is useful if you want to implement a custom skin with 3-button decks, featuring a Cue button, a dedicated Pause button, and a Play/Stutter button.

+**Cup mode**

+* Tapping the Cue button causes the track to instantly jump to the location of the cue point.
+The track will start playing once the Cue button is released.

+* **While paused not at Cue point (Cue button flashing)**:

+  * Tapping the Cue button stores the current position as new Cue point.
+The track will start playing once the Cue button is released.

 .. hint:: Use the :ref:`interface-hotcues` to place more reference points on a
           track.